benchristel/process-to-processes/src/programming/good-code/verifiability/clarity.md

 In TypeScript, we can craft types to precisely describe the possible values that a variable might hold.
 More on this in future chapters.
 -->

-## Limitations of Clarity
+## Clarity Depends on Abstractness

-Clarity makes code easier to read, but in large codebases, it's not enough.
-We don't have time to read all the code, so we need code that can be safely used without being read.
-The quality of code that makes this tenable is _abstractness_, which will be explored in the next chapter.
+Clarity makes code easier to read, but in any program larger than a toy, clarity isn't enough.
+It isn't feasible to read all the code whenever we want to make a change.
+Therefore, a large portion of the system must be made of code that can be safely used and reused without being read.

+To put it another way: in order to understand code, we need to be able to mentally manipulate the building blocks of which it is composed, without having to understand the internal structure of those building blocks.

+This principle applies even in a "small" codebase—a ten-line NodeJS script, let's say.
+You don't have to understand the internals of NodeJS in order to make changes to such a program—even though those internals are far more complicated than your script, comprising many megabytes of machine code compared to your few hundred bytes of JS.
+You understand the language primitives at a conceptual level, and that's enough.
+The quality of those language primitives that makes this possible is _abstractness_.

+The topic of _abstractness_ will be further explored in the next chapter.